andriybobchuk/HUFFMAN/README.md

 - '-m' to specify the mode: c – compress, d – decompress
 - '-d' to specify the dictionary file (created in compression, used in decompression)

-Detailed documentation is provided in the file DOCUMENTATION.PDF
+Detailed guide is provided in the file DOCUMENTATION.PDF